 About Me

-Recently, I relocated my home office and life to the vibrant and beautiful city of Tucson, Arizona after briefly living in New Orleans, Louisiana.
-I am drawn to rich histories and cultures and the beauty of the nature around me.
+Recently, I relocated my home office and life to the gorgeous nature outside of Detroit after briefly living in New Orleans, Louisiana and Tucson, Arizona.
+I am always drawn to rich histories and cultures around me.
 Before 2021, I lived in the great city of Chicago for over 20 years.
-For the last 14 years, I have been an information professional at many local and varied institutions, spending my time between libraries and archives, at non-profits and corporate institutions.
+For the last 15 years, I have been an information professional at many local and varied institutions, spending my time between libraries and archives, at non-profits and corporate institutions.
 Being able to work from home during the pandemic opened up my world to working with organizations all across the nation.

 I have a passion for organizing information, interpreting the historical record, and advocating for hidden stories.
 I earned my Master's of Library and Information Science and a Rare Books and Manuscripts certification at the University of Illinois at Champaign-Urbana.
 The times when I have been able to dive into informational work and advocate for the power of diverse storytelling have been my happiest.